 Important Term Information

 Financial aid award amounts printed on documents obtained from sources other than the Financial Aid Office may be based on fill-time enrollment than actual enrollment status.
 The Award Letter is the official document detailing your award amount.
 You need to review your Award Letter to determine the amount of aid for which you are eligible.
-Your Award Letter contains a chart defining the different levels of enrollment (full-time, 3/4 time, etc) for both credit hours and contact hours.
-It also shows the amount of Pell Grant you are eligible to receive at each level.
+Please note the amounts listed on your Award Letter are for FULL-TIME enrollment.
+If you attend less than full-time, these amounts will be prorated.

 Late Start Classes